simbricks/simbricks/doc/learn/disk-images.rst

 Every image has a **content hash**: what the built image would contain, decided without building it — the base's identity, the builder class, the disk size, and what each layer does, including the contents of the files it copies in.
-Give a Runner a cache directory and builds are stored under that hash and reused:
+Builds and downloads are stored under that hash and reused, and this happens **by default**: the cache goes in ``.image-cache`` next to the run working directories — ``out/.image-cache`` for ``simbricks-run`` as it stands, ``<workdir>`` being what ``--workdir`` says — and is kept under 50G, dropping least recently used entries beyond that.

+Point it somewhere else, size it, or turn it off:

 .. code-block:: shell

   simbricks-run --image-cache-dir /var/cache/simbricks-images \
                 --image-cache-size 200G ...
+  simbricks-run --no-image-cache ...

-On a Runner the same is configured with the ``IMAGE_CACHE_DIR`` and ``IMAGE_CACHE_SIZE`` environment variables — see :ref:`sec-local-runner-settings`, which also covers what a Runner executing fragments in containers needs beyond that.
-With no cache directory, every run builds its images from scratch, as before.
+A directory given explicitly is unbounded unless ``--image-cache-size`` says otherwise — the 50G cap belongs to the default location, which nobody chose.
+On a Runner the same is configured with the ``IMAGE_CACHE_DIR``, ``IMAGE_CACHE_SIZE`` and ``IMAGE_CACHE_ENABLED`` environment variables — see :ref:`sec-local-runner-settings`, which also covers what a Runner executing fragments in containers needs beyond that.

 What the cache gives you: